 I will continue to work on and share my extensive photographic archive of Concord's wild and historic landscape and to further develop this web page as an interpretive resource for the town.
-I hope to offer occasional walks, field programs, presentations, and hopefully exhibitions in the coming months and years.
+I hope to offer occasional walks, field programs, presentations, and hopefully exhibitions in the future.
 As we reconnect with our old Vermont roots, I'm hoping to discover and weave in new threads of connection between the places that I call home ground.
 Please stay tuned and keep in touch.

 To share your observations or questions or to be added to my e-list for future impromptu walks in Concord or in wondrous areas of Southern Vermont, contact email@example.com or 978-760-1933.